trailofbits/cargo-unmaintained/README.md

 **Find unmaintained dependencies in Rust projects**

+`cargo-unmaintained` is similar to [`cargo-audit`].
+However, rather than rely on users to find unmaintained packages and submit them to the [RustSec Advisory Database], `cargo-unmaintained` finds them automatically using a heuristic.

-This tool defines an unmaintained dependency X as one that satisfies the following two conditions:
+`cargo-unmaintained` defines an unmaintained package X as one that satisfies the following two conditions:

-1. X relies on a version of a package Y that is incompatible with the Y's latest version.
+1. X depends on a version of a package Y that is incompatible with the Y's latest version.
 2. Either X has no associated repository, or its repository's last commit was over a year ago (a configurable value).

-As of 2023-10-23, the [RustSec Advisory Database] contains 87 active advisories for unmaintained packages.
+As of 2023-10-23, the RustSec Advisory Database contains 87 active advisories for unmaintained packages.
 Using the above conditions, `cargo-unmaintained` automatically identifies 42 of them (just under half).
 These results can be reproduced by running the `rustsec_comparison` binary within this repository.

 Notes